vidanm/CPP_Learning_Project/README.md

 Install freeglut using a package manager like `brew`.

 **Attention**:
-For maxOS > 10.8, you'll need to install and run XQuartz.
+For macOS > 10.8, you'll need to install and run XQuartz.

 **Troubleshoot**:
 If you get messages like `<some lib> was built for newer macOS version (XX) than being linked (XX)` try updating/installing `freeglut` with brew!